ChrisPuricelli/CSharp-Questions-1/README.md

 13. Q: What is an enumeration?
 14. Q: What is inheritance?
 15. Q: Is multiple inheritance supported?
-16. Q: What is the purpose of as operator
+16. Q: What is the purpose of as operator?
 17. Q: What is an object?
 18. Q: What is the difference between a struct and a class?
 19. Q: What is the difference between continue and break statements?